 One man wrecking crew

 One of George Soros’ greatest plays, indeed, one of the greatest trades in history, was his $10 billion short sell of the Pound Sterling in 1992.
 The British government had attempted to peg the Pound to the German Mark.
 But the latter was a strong currency which was backed by Germany’s formidable industrial economy.
 Under treaty to maintain fixed exchange rates with the Mark, the Pound began deflating on all markets outside the Exchange Rate Mechanism, the treaty which established the fixed exchange rates.
 George Soros and other currency speculators smelled blood in the water and began shorting the pound, which Britain was required under the treaty to exchange at parity with the Mark but the real value of which was rapidly plummeting.
-Finally, the Bank of England was forced to withdraw from the ill-conceived treaty.
-Soros pocketed $1 billion on the deal for roughly a day’s work.

 But Soros’ talent for spotting life hacks extends beyond the financial markets.
 Recently, George Soros discovered that by replacing prosecuting attorneys across the United States he could affect rapid change and shift local judicial systems towards progressive approaches.
 Soros saw an opportunity to get progressive candidates into the one job that holds almost unilateral power in deciding who goes to jail and who goes free.